clarklindev/microservices-stephengrider-with-node-and-react/README.md

 - there is better way to automate updates to code inside the kubernetes cluster called `Skaffold`

 ### 100. Skaffold introduction
-- Skaffold automates a lot of tasks in a kubernetes dev environment
+- Skaffold automates a lot of tasks in a kubernetes `dev` environment
 - makes it super easy to update code in a running pod
 - makes it easy to create/delete objects tied to a project at once

-#### install
+#### install Skaffold AND add to path
 - [skaffold.dev](http://skaffold.dev)
 - download
 - do SHA check `certutil -hashfile skaffold-windows-amd64.exe SHA256` against: `https://github.com/GoogleContainerTools/skaffold/releases` and download the .sha256